 I think I’m almost as passionate about Scotland as I am about motorcycles, scotch and good coffee (which means it’s significant).
-I first travelled to Scotland in 2017 for our NC500 Adventure.
+My first Scotland motorcycle tour was back in 2017 for our NC500 Adventure.
 I fell in love with the scenery, the roads and the people.
 I knew I would be heading back.

 The tour itself took place over five days and was designed to take in key parts of the Scottish Highlands, the West coast as well as the Isles of Mull and Skye.
 In total, the adventure covered over 1,300 miles, starting and ending in Manchester.
 AKA Team Mapped Base Camp.
 Although, the true start point is Loch Lomond.